enkidevs/curriculum/spreadsheets/intermediate/intro-to-pivot-tables/pivot-table-filters.md

 ![end-table](https://img.enkipro.com/c9149f996529e023f916ec9f0f9c2dc4.png)

-> 💡 If you want to try it out yourself, check the *Learn More* section for a link to the pivot table.
+> 💡 If you want to try it out yourself, check the *Learn more* section for a link to the pivot table.

 ---
 ## Practice